 NEF converts any received external identifiers to internal identifiers and forwards the subscription request to NWDAF using Nnwdaf_VFLInference_subscribe/request.

-2c An NWDAF VFL client may send Nnwdaf_VFLInference_Subscribe or Nnwdaf_VFLInference_Request to the VFL client to other one or more NWDAF VFL client as configured from which it desires to receive the client intermediate inference results.
+2c An NWDAF VFL client may send Nnwdaf_VFLInference_Subscribe or Nnwdaf_VFLInference_Request to the other one or more indirect NWDAF VFL client as configured from which it desires to receive the client intermediate inference results.

-NOTE 1: To support the intermediate results sharing between VFL clients in step 2c, the VFL clients might be selected based on the VFL Interoperability Indicators and/or the parameters in VFL Interoperability Information (e.g. gradient dimension of local model, split point of the preconfigured initial model, etc.).
+NOTE 1: To support the intermediate results sharing between VFL clients in step 2c, the VFL clients might be selected based on the VFL Interoperability Indicator and/or the parameters in VFL Interoperability Information (e.g. gradient dimension of local model, split point of the preconfigured initial model, etc.).

 3. Same as step 3 in clause 6.2H.2.4.1.